fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }
 ```

-Now, let's return to our code example and see how we would define the type for the <i>Welcome</i> component in TypeScript.
+Now, let's return to our code example and see how we would define the type for the *Welcome* component in TypeScript.

 ```jsx
 interface WelcomeProps {